outl1ne/react-countdown/readme.md

 - `target` (string) - ISO timestamp that the countdown will count towards.
 - `hideEmptyDays` and `hideEmptyHours` (boolean) - if true, then day/hour segments will only be shown if they start with a non-zero value on first render.

+## Styles

+We also provide a stylesheet that you can use to give the countdown a basic visual look.
+You can find this at `@optimistdigital/react-countdown/dist/theme.css`.